 Anchor Travel has been hosting personally escorted tours to Scotland for a number of years.
-Each of our tours are managed by agency owner, lead agent and ScotsMaster agent Tawnya Hoffmann.
+Our Scotland tours are managed by agency owner, lead agent and ScotsMaster agent Tawnya Hoffmann.
 Along with Scottish historian, author and guide Hugh Allison and driver, Mark, they form a dynamic team who ensure their travelers create life long memories with friends and loved ones.

 Below are recaps, reviews and photos from past tours.
-For more information on our upcoming tours, please visit our Current Tours Page.
+For more information on our upcoming agency hosted tours, please visit our Upcoming Tours Page.

 2018 Outlander Tour